chris2511/meta-s6-rc/README.md

 In this example a `runner-a.dependencies` will be used as runner-a/dependencies file verbatim.
 This is especially useful for `up` and `run` files, which may become lengthy and cumbersome to write in one line.

+All atomic services may additionally contain the special file `influences` which is the inverse of `dependencies`:
+All atomics listed in `influences` of an other atomic will depend on the other atomic.

 ### Oneshots